 6.-7.
 Speed of Quoting & Prices

 So after you have established some interest from the other side and gotten swift responses, send in a request for price.

 Choose something that you have manufactured before to compare the prices.
 Add parts from different materials into the mix and get separate quotes for each.

-While a supplier may be bad with aluminium, it does not mean their prices cannot be good with stainless or structural steels.
+While a supplier may be bad with aluminium, it does not mean their prices cannot be good with stainless or structural steel.
 Therefore, getting one price for everything in bulk does not let you make a proper comparison.

 If your quotes come in suspiciously low, there is probably a good reason for being suspicious.
 While the market varies quite a bit, someone lowballing the average by a large margin is probably doing something off.
 And it is usually visible when the first order comes back.